Background pattern

 Consult your doctor or pharmacist before starting to use NETDEX.

-Consult your doctor if you experience swelling and weight gain around the trunk and face, as these are usually the first signs of a condition called Cushing's syndrome.
-Suppression of adrenal gland function may occur after interrupting intensive or long-term treatment with netilmicina/dexametasona.
+Consult your doctor if you experience swelling and weight gain around the trunk and in the face, as these are usually the first signs of a syndrome called Cushing's syndrome.
+Suppression of adrenal gland function may occur after intensive or long-term treatment with netilmicin/dexamethasone.
 Consult your doctor before stopping treatment on your own.
-These risks are especially important in children and patients treated with a medication called ritonavir or cobicistat.
+These risks are especially important in children and patients treated with a medicine called ritonavir or cobicistat.

 Contact your doctor if you experience blurred vision or other visual disturbances.

-If you use NETDEX for a prolonged period
+If you use NETDEX for a long time

--Your eye pressure may increase and cause damage to the nerves of the eye, leading to vision problems.
-If you use netilmicina/dexametasona for more than 15 days, your doctor should regularly check your eye pressure;
+• Eye pressure may increase and cause damage to the nerves of the eye, leading to vision problems.
+If you use netilmicin/dexamethasone for more than 15 days, your doctor should check your eye pressure regularly;

--You may be less able to defend yourself against other types of eye infections, such as fungal or viral infections;
+• Your body may not defend itself against other types of eye infections as well as it should, such as fungal or viral infections;

--Eye infections that produce a lot of pus may worsen or be more difficult to identify the type of bacteria that causes the infection;
+• Eye infections that produce a lot of pus, with the use of corticosteroids, may worsen or it may be more difficult to identify the type of bacteria that cause the infection;

--The corticosteroid in netilmicina/dexametasona may cause the surfaces of the eye to narrow and even perforate;
+• The corticosteroid in netilmicin/dexamethasone may cause the surfaces of the eye to narrow and even perforate;

--You may start to be allergic to the antibiotic in the eye drops.
+• You may start to become allergic to the antibiotic in the eye drops.

 • You have glaucoma or a family history of glaucoma;